 Richard Peters, MD, PhD

-Dr. Peters is currently the Senior Vice President and Head of Rare Diseases at Sanofi Genzyme and prior to that, he was the Division Medical Officer of Sanofi’s Hematology and Oncology Division.
+Dr. Peters is currently the President and CEO of Merrimack Pharmaceuticals.
+Prior to that, he was Senior Vice President and Head of Rare Diseases at Sanofi Genzyme and the Division Medical Officer of Sanofi’s Hematology and Oncology Division.
 Dr. Peters has over 20 years of biotech experience including roles of increasing responsibility in medical affairs at Amgen, Onyx and Genzyme.
 Earlier in his career, Dr. Peters was CEO of Mednav.
 Dr. Peters graduated with his MD and PhD from Medical University of South Carolina.

 Dr. Ragan is a founder, as well as the Chief Executive Officer and President of X4.
 She has more than 18 years of experience building companies in the biotechnology industry.
 Most recently, Dr. Ragan consulted as Chief Business Officer at Lysosomal Therapeutics Inc (LTI), an Atlas Venture portfolio company, where she led the company’s business development activities.
 Prior to LTI, Dr. Ragan held leadership roles in corporate development and operations at Genzyme/Sanofi where she led strategic partnering efforts for Genzyme’s Rare Disease business and headed the supply chain planning for Genzyme’s flagship commercial products.
 Other professional roles include business roles at Hydra Biosciences, Oscient Corporation and Celera Corporation.
 Dr. Ragan received her BS in Mechanical Engineering from Tufts University and her PhD from MIT.
 She completed post-doctoral studies at Harvard Medical School.